vegantransistor/BoschSmartHome/P4/README.md

 # Set up a Man in the Middle Proxy to sniff TLS traffic

 In this article you will learn how to set up a Man-in-the-Middle proxy between the Bosch Smart Home Controller and the Internet.
 Note that only outgoing connections (device is client) can be sniffed with this method; This covers almost all the cloud connections.
-Connections between APP and device in the same LAN won't be shown.
+Connections between APP and device in the same LAN are out of scope.

 **Precondition:** [root your controller](https://github.com/vegantransistor/BoschSmartHome/blob/main/P1/README.md)